High Dimensional Data Enrichment: Interpretable, Fast, and Data-Efficient

-\item We also establish that the required sample complexity for the estimation of parameters for all groups as $n_g = O(\omega(\cC_g \cap \sphere))^2$ and for the common parameter as $n = O(\omega(\cC_0 \cap \sphere))^2$.
-In other words, enough \emph{total} number of samples $n$ is good enough to recover the common parameter $\bbeta_0$, illustrating the fact that the common parameter estimation benefits from the shared data. \item We present an efficient Projected Block Gradient Descent (PBGD) algorithm for the estimation problem which converges geometrically to the statistical error bound of \eqref{eq:errorsum}.
-To the best of our knowledge, this is the first rigorous computational result for data enrichment models. \item Finally, we apply the data enrichment estimator of \eqref{eq:super} to find biological predictor of drug sensitivity of cancer cell lines.
-Individual components detected by PBGD provides us an interpretable model which detects important drug sensitivity predictors in each cancer. \end{itemize}
+\item We also establish the sample complexity of the DS estimator for all parameters as $\forall g \in [G_+]: n_g = O(\omega(\cC_g \cap \sphere))^2$.
+We emphasize that our result proofs that the recovery of the common parameter $\bbeta_0$ by DS estimator \eqref{eq:super} benefits from \emph{all} of the $n$ pooled samples. \item We present an efficient projected block gradient descent algorithm \emph{\dc}, to solve DE's objective \eqref{eq:super} which converges geometrically to the statistical error bound of \eqref{eq:errorsum}.
+To the best of our knowledge, this is the first rigorous computational result for the high-dimensional data-shared regression. \end{itemize}

 The rest of this paper is organized as follows: First, we characterize the error set of our estimator and provide a deterministic error bound in Section \ref{sec:esti}.
-Then in Section \ref{sec:re}, we discuss the restricted eigenvalue condition and calculate the per-group and total sample complexity required for the recovery of the true parameters by our estimator under DEIC condition.
-We close the statistical analysis in Section \ref{sec:error} by providing high probability error bounds.
-We delineate our linearly convergent algorithm, PBGD in Section \ref{sec:opt} and finally supplement our work with synthetic and real data experiments in Sections \ref{sec:expds} and \ref{realexp}.
+Then in Section \ref{sec:re}, we discuss the restricted eigenvalue condition and calculate the sample complexity required for the recovery of the true parameters by our estimator under \ds\ condition.
+We close the statistical analysis in Section \ref{sec:error} by providing non-asymptotic high probability error bound for parameter recovery.
+We delineate our geometrically convergent algorithm, \dc{} in Section \ref{sec:opt} and finally supplement our work with experiments on synthetic data in Section \ref{sec:expds}.